How we spend our days is, of course, how we spend our lives. ~Annie Dillard

 - Get more fresh organic or non-GMO fruits and veggies into your diet to upgrade your microbiome, lose weight, and improve overall health.
 (You might also find, like I did, that this helps increase athletic performance.)
 If your doc gives a thumbs up, replace one meal a day with a smoothie made from 1 part fruit, 3 parts veggies, and coconut water to your preferred consistency.
 (For example, 1 pear, 3 stalks of celery, a beet, and a couple handfuls of spinach.
 Or 2 fruits and 6 servings of veggies, if you need more to fill you up.
 In addition to the coconut water, I like to add cinnamon and cacao powder, and top the smoothie with goji berries and unsweetened flaked coconut.)
 I also suggest learning to prepare a few quick and easy meals.
 Brown rice with green lentils topped with chopped red onions, cherry tomatoes, and cilantro is possibly the easiest meal I prepare, and it’s delicious.
 A simple stir-fry with rice is always a good choice.
 Also, check out my Bok Choy Soup recipe.
 You can easily substitute another leafy green or a different bean in the soup while keeping the other ingredients and utilizing the same instructions.

 In these strange times that have forced change upon us, it’s more important than ever for each of us to bring beauty and positivity to our days.
 Our daily experiences, after all, compose our lives.
-The small actions above can go a long way in changing a negative mindset, and, once habituated, changing your life.
+The small actions above can go a long way in changing a negative mindset, and, once habituated, change your life.

 Blessings for Happy Changes,